hightechu/hightechu-discord-bot/GETTING_STARTED_INSTRUCTORS.md

 You will need to add the HighTechU Staff Team to the repository.
 You will give them admin access.

-You will need to add the HighTechU Mentor Team to the repository.
+You will need to add the HighTechU Mentors Team to the repository.
 You will give them read and write access.

 For more information about repository access for teams, visit "[Managing team access to an organization repository](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/managing-team-access-to-an-organization-repository)".